ntop/ntopng/doc/src/alerts/developing_alerts.rst

 Alert Definition
 ----------------

-Let's begin by creating all the files of the alert.
-To have an idea, what we have to do is the following:

-- create new files in the specified directory:
+In order to create the alert, we need to create and modify a few files, they include:

+- New files to be created:

-	- place :code:`host_alert_http_contacts.lua` under :code:`scripts/lua/modules/alert_definitions/host/` this file is responsable for the representation of the alert on the GUI.
+	- :code:`host_alert_http_contacts.lua` under :code:`scripts/lua/modules/alert_definitions/host/`, this file is responsable of rendering the alert in the GUI
-	- place the class declaration file :code:`HTTPContactsAlert.h` under :code:`include/host_alerts/`
-	- place the class definition file :code:`HTTPContactsAlert.cpp` under :code:`src/host_alerts/`

-- edit some existing files:
+	- :code:`HTTPContactsAlert.h` under :code:`include/host_alerts/`, this is the header for the class representing the alert
+	- :code:`HTTPContactsAlert.cpp` under :code:`src/host_alerts/`, this is the implementation of the class representing the alert

+- Existing files to be modified:

-	- :code:`scripts/lua/modules/alert_key/host_alert_keys.lua` and :code:`include/ntop_typedefs.h`, we have to place the unique alert key in both of that file.
-The number must be unused before and the same in the two files.
+	- :code:`scripts/lua/modules/alert_key/host_alert_keys.lua` and :code:`include/ntop_typedefs.h`, we have to place the unique alert key in both files.
+The number representing the alert identifier must be unused before and the same in the two files.
-	- The directive for including the new alert must be placed inside :code:`include/host_alerts_includes.h`
+	- :code:`include/host_alerts_includes.h`, where we need to add the include for the new alert's header file

+Let's see what is the content of each file, step by step.

 Under :code:`scripts/lua/modules/alert_definitions/host/` create a new file, in this case :code:`host_alert_http_contacts.lua`

 .. code:: lua